emacsmirror/hyperdrive/README.md

 Only you can load one of your created hyperdrives by its seed.
-When sharing a hyperdrive with someone else, you will need to copy its full URL with `M-x hyperdrive-copy-url`.
-With that URL, others can load files from your hyperdrive directly from your machine or from other peers who have previously loaded those files from your hyperdrive.
+When sharing a hyperdrive with someone else, you will need to copy its full URL.
+Peers can load your hyperdrive files directly from your computer or from other peers who previously loaded those files.

-TODO: Sharing a link to a particular hyperdrive file
+It is possible to use [DNSLink](https://dnslink.io/) to link to a hyperdrive with a domain name instead of a public key, like `hyper://example.org/path/to/file`.
+Create a TXT record at `_dnslink.example.org` with the contents `/hyper/<public-key>` (no trailing slash).

 ### Upload files from your filesystem